Where's best

 The Castle, Little Haven

-Another great choice in Little Haven this time sitting right on the beach front, The Castle hosts great local live bands.
+A great choice in Little Haven sitting right on the beach front, The Castle hosts great local live bands.
 It’s also perfect for families you can have a drink while the kids play in the rock pools.

 On the River Teifi just upriver from Cardigan, The Ferry Inn boasts its own jetty, perfect if you’re visiting by kayak.
 The Inn sits over the river so no matter whether you’re inside or out outside you feel like you’re in the water!